Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/MQTT/MQTT - Upload PM2.5 Data to LASS System.rst

 |image09|

-We can also use “MQTT Explorer” to verify if the data is properly uploaded.
+We can also use "MQTT Explorer" to verify if the data is properly uploaded.

-Enter “gpssensor.ddns.net” as the MQTT-Broker server and “LASS/Test/PM25/live” as the subscribe topic to receive data.
+Enter "gpssensor.ddns.net" as the MQTT-Broker server and "LASS/Test/PM25/live" as the subscribe topic to receive data.

 The time uses UTC format, and the PM2.5 data stores in s_d0.
 In the figure, s_d0 = 9 represents that the PM2.5 is 9, meaning that the entire publish/ subscribe process is working successfully.